 There is also evidence that exercise reduces the risk of other chronic diseases, including type 2 diabetes, osteoporosis, obesity, depression, and cancer of the breast and colon (Thompson, Buchner, Pina et al, 2004).
-There’s little wonder that ‘Exercise is Medicine’.
+There’s little wonder that ‘Exercise is Medicine’ is there?

 Bowling, A., & Dieppe, P. (2005).
 What is successful ageing and who should define it?.
 BMJ (Clinical research ed.), 331(7531), 1548–1551.

 Phoenix C. & Orr, N. (2014).
 Pleasure: a forgotten dimension of physical activity in older age.
 Soc Sci Med.
 115:94-102. doi: 10.1016/j.socscimed.2014.06.013.
 Epub 2014 Jun 11.

 Pontzer H, Raichlen DA, Wood BM, Emery Thompson M, Racette SB, Mabulla AZ, Marlowe FW.
 (2015).
 Energy expenditure and activity among Hadza hunter-gatherers.
 Am J Hum Biol.
 27(5):628-37. doi: 10.1002/ajhb.22711.